 Battle of Britain eTwinning project

-This project is with our partner school in Poland and another school in the UK, Leighton Academy.
-Classes 4 and 5 are finding out about the Battle of Britain and WW2 and sharing their learning with our partner schools.
+This project is with our partner school in Poland.
+Class 5 are finding out about the Battle of Britain and WW2 and sharing their learning with our partner school.
+They have written a suite of music based on 'Goodnight Mr Tom.'
+This project has included two video calls with our partner in Poland!

 Erasmus+ Project: Learning Together is Better